ArtemRamus/PORTFOLIO-taskmate/README.md

 # Taskmate

 Taskmate is a task manager web application build using Django Framework.
 The aim of this project is to understand the working of Django Framework along with it's common features like MVT architecture, working with forms, default authentication, .env files and the deployment process on Railway platform along with PostgreSQL database.
+The inteface is adapted to mobile use and considers accessibility usage.

 ## Screenshots